Sushant0612/Youtube-Data-API/README.md

 * Handle Subscriptions like lists all the subscriptions, insert or delete a subscription.
 * Retrieve information about comments like replies to a specific comment identified by a parentId etc.

-In this project I am fetching youtube users information and Statistics with the help of google API.
+In this project I am fetching youtube user's information and Statistics with the help of google API.